PennyLaneAI/catalyst/doc/dev/architecture.md

     parameter-shift method has been adapted to work in presence of hybrid program representations including control flow, as long as measurement feedback is not used.

-  - Checkpointing is employed to eliminate redundant invocations of the pre-processing function, by storing interemediate results and control flow information in a forwards pass through the classical code to allow the quantum program to be reconstructed exactly.
+  - Checkpointing is employed to eliminate redundant invocations of the pre-processing function, by storing interemediate results and control flow information in a forward pass through the classical code to allow the quantum program to be reconstructed exactly.

 - **Classical optimizations:**